PeterOvermann/TriadicMemory/README.md

 The Dyadic Memory algorithm was initially developed in [Mathematica](Mathematica/dyadicmemory.m) language and consists of just 10 lines of code.

-The [plain C](C/dyadicmemory.c) implementation best illustrates the algorithm in procedural language.
-This version works with vector dimensions up to `n = 1,200`.
+The [plain C](C/triadicmemory.c) implementation best illustrates the algorithm in procedural language.
+This version works with vector dimensions up to `n = 1,200` and can be used in an asymmetric configuration where the two sides of an association have different dimension.

 A [memory-optimized implementation](C/sparseassociativememory.c) supports hypervector dimensions up to `n = 20,000`.
 It can be used as a command line tool or as C library.
 No other SDM currently works with dimensions that large.